Everything You Need to Know About Mezcal

 Pierde Almas Tobziche Mezcal

 Pierde Almas Tobaziche is an artisanal mezcal created with the wild maguey tobaziche agave, a member of the karwinskii agave family.
-Produced by skilled maestro mezcalero Agapito Hernandez in San Baltazar, the flavor is exquisite, with a sweet bite and hints of wet clay, as well as the aromas of the fresh agave plant and notes of cedar.
+Produced by skilled maestro mezcalero Agapito Hernandez in San Baltazar, its flavor is exquisite, with a sweet bite and hints of wet clay, as well as the aromas of the fresh agave plant and notes of cedar.
 The Pierde Almas brand runs a wild agave reforestation program, as well as other sustainability initiatives.